bnzbnz/PHP-Framework/README.md

 		http://MYIP/ws/?wsdl
 		http://MYIP/ws/?GetTime

-	Look at the other demo to learn th basics....
+	Look at the other demos to learn the basics....
 	ENJOY!!!